 Considerable analysis and review has been undertaken relative to the City's development impact fees.
-The culmination of this effort was the public workshop held on January 16, 2003.
-Generally, public feedback was positive and supportive of "fair" fees, although the Home Builders Association (HBA) specifically requested a postponement of the Council's adoption of revised fees.
+The culmination of this effort was the public workshop held January 16, 2003.
+Generally, public feedback was positive and supportive of "fair" fees though the Home Builders Association (HBA) requested a postponement of the Council's adoption for further study.